1. Get a California Private Investigator license application.

 Much different than the PI license test,

-PPO license test questions and other study material.
+PPO license test question variants and other study material.

 Learn polygraph lie-detection